Kartik1156/first-project/README.md

 # first-project
-first project i made using html css
+This is my first project that i made using Html and css it only a basic structure of website